mattermost-community/mattermost-plugin-jitsi/README.md

 ### Web App

 Inside the `/webapp` directory, you will find the JS and React files that make up the client-side of the plugin.
 Within there, modify files and components as necessary.
 Test your syntax by running `npm run build`.

-## TODO

-There is still a lot of work to do to separate this from the Zoom plugin, such as:
-1. ~~Convert names from zoom to jitsi~~
-2. Integrate with the Jitsi server for meeting status
-3. Clean up a lot of unnecessary code
-4. Add meeting topics back